David L. Lawrence Convention Center

 For more information please visit the website for Levy Restaurants

-Veolia Water North America – Northeast, LLC operates the Chilled Water Plant, which provides the chilled water that supplies the air conditioning system running throughout the Center
+Veolia Water North America – Northeast, LLC operates the Chilled Water Plant, which provides the chilled water that supplies the air conditioning system running throughout the Convention Center.

 Veolia also operates the Wastewater Treatment Plant, which collects and treats all wastewater from sanitary potable uses.
 The water is then recycled throughout the building for toilet flushing.